owaismohammad/gurrt/README.md

-# gurrt
+# gurrt: An intelligent video understanding system

-An intelligent video understanding system designed as an open-source alternative to monolithic Large Video Language Models
+## An open-source alternative to monolithic Large Video Language Models
 I built gurrt out of frustration.

-Working with Large Video Language Models locally is:
+One cannot work with Large Video Language Models :

 - Expensive to set up
 - GPU intensive